skiff-org/skiff-apps/README.md

 ## Welcome to Skiff Mail!

-Skiff Mail empowers freer and more effective communication through private, end-to-end encrypted email.
+Skiff Mail empowers free and more effective communication through private, end-to-end encrypted email.
 All messages sent between Skiff users are end-to-end encrypted.
 Additionally, Skiff never stores unencrypted access to messages sent or received from external mail providers.

 ### Reusable components and UI
 This library, along with Skiff UI, implements reusable, powerful design components for the Skiff product ecosystem.